esovetkin/jbs/docs/help_submit.md

 - `executable` -> `#EXECUTABLE#`
 - `args_exec` -> `#ARGS_EXECUTABLE#`

-The final command is built by simple token replacement in that order.
+The final command is built by token replacement in that order.

 Example: